microsoft/TypeScript-Website/packages/playground-handbook/copy/en/URL Structure.md

   There are two special cases for the `ts` option:

   - `ts=Nightly` where it will switch to most recently the nightly version.

 - `ts=dev` where it uses your [local developer's build of TypeScript](https://github.com/microsoft/TypeScript/blob/main/scripts/createPlaygroundBuild.js)

 - `?flag=value` - Any compiler flag referenced in can be set from a query
 - `?filetype=js|ts|dts` - Tells the Playground to set the editor's language
-- `?install-plugin=npm-module` - Checks to see if there is an installed playground plugin of that name, and if not offers to install it in a modal via npm`.
+- `?install-plugin=npm-module` - Checks to see if there is an installed playground plugin of that name, and if not offers to install it in a modal via npm.

 The playground will try to retain any non-compiler option setting during URL updates, this is to ensure that Playground plugins can read/write their own parameters which the Playground avoids interfering with.

 ### URL Length Limits

-It's possible to hit a URL length limit with a long enough code sample you could use a [Gist Playgrounds](/play#handbook-15) or we'd recommend looking into the [Playground plugins](/play#handbook-11) section to find a URL shortener, which we're about to go to next.
+It's possible to hit a URL length limit with a long enough code sample you could use a [Gist Playgrounds](/play#handbook-15) or we'd recommend looking into the Playground plugins section (which we’re about to go [to next](<](/play#handbook-11)>)) to find a URL shortener.